zalando/postgres-operator/docs/reference/cluster_manifest.md

   Filename of the private key.
 Defaults to "tls.key".

 * **caFile**
-  Optional filename to the CA certificate.
+  Optional filename to the CA certificate (e.g. "ca.crt").
 Useful when the client connects with `sslmode=verify-ca` or `sslmode=verify-full`.
   Default is empty.

+  Optionally one can provide full path for any of them.
+By default it is relative to the "/tls/", which is mount path of the tls secret.